oovk/sshalert/README.md

-# Script send sms alert when someone login to the linux instance as root.
+# Script send sms alert when someone logs into the linux instance as root.

 ## To run